geokongo/jquery-autocomplete/README.md

 ### <a name="limit"> Limit Number of Options to Show </a> ###

-Usually, the plugin would only return the first 10 matches found, or less if no more was found.
+Usually, the plugin would only return the first 10 matches found, or less if no more were found.
 You don't like this?
 Don't think about it..
-You can set your own limit, say you would like a dropdown with 103 options provided:
+You can set your own limit, say you would like a dropdown with 103 (too much though) options provided:

 ```javascript
 $("states").autosuggest({